infinum/qa-handbook/Automation/UI automation - Web (Puppeteer).md

 ### Example

-Let's say you want to go through a login flow on a particular web page and fetch a token from a cookie at the very end.
+Let's say you want to go through a login flow on a particular web page and fetch a token from the URL at the very end.

 This is how quickly and easily you can do it using Puppeteer:

 	const puppeteer = require('puppeteer');

 	// Get data from environment variables

 	const loginUrl = process.env.URL;
 	const email = process.env.EMAIL;
 	const password = process.env.PASSWORD;